 PENNSYLVANIA COMPULSORY SCHOOL ATTENDANCE LAWS

-Beginning in the 2020/2021 school year, all students from age 6 to 18 must be enrolled and attend school (updated from ages 8 to 17).
+All students from age 6 to 18 must be enrolled and attend school.
 Upon accumulation of three illegal absences, Pennsylvania Compulsory School Attendance Laws require that a first official notice be mailed to the parent(s)/guardian(s).
 Letters are also sent when a student accumulates six and ten illegal absences.
 PA Compulsory School Attendance Laws classify a student as “truant” upon the accumulation of three illegal absences.
 PA Compulsory School Attendance Laws classify a student as “habitually truant” upon the accumulation of six illegal absences.
-At this interval, a truancy meeting will be offered to the family to discuss the absences.
+At this six-day interval, a truancy meeting will be offered to the family to discuss the absences.
 At ten illegal absences, a truancy citation can be filed with the local Magisterial District Judge.
 If you receive an attendance notification, kindly respond promptly.
-Be aware that illegal or illegal absences can result in the inability to make-up missed assignments and academic decline.
+Be aware that illegal absences can result in the inability to make-up missed assignments and academic decline.

 Excusable absences include: (1) legitimate illness; (2) medically/legally documented appointments; (3) quarantine; (4) death in the immediate family; (5) impassable roads; (6) exceptionally urgent reasons that affect the child as determined by the administration; and (7) Educational Trip experiences pre-approved by the administration.
 All other absences are considered to be illegal.
 Please note that absences for hunting, fishing, non-medical or legally related appointments, employment, or other circumstances not covered under the seven excusable absences above, will be coded as illegal/unexcused, regardless of a parent(s)/guardian(s) submitting notification of the absence.
 All excuses must be submitted within 3 school days of the absence.